p4lang/PI/README.md

 repository.
 For the great majority of users who wish to build and install PI, we recommend using the autotools-based build system.

 The Bazel version we have tested is 0.23.2.
+This is the version used to run CI.

 To build the P4Runtime PI frontend and run the tests:
 ```